reserve-protocol/reserve-index-dtf/README.md

 Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

 Folios support rebalancing via Dutch Auction over an exponential decay curve between two prices.
 Control flow over the auction is shared between two parties, with a `AUCTION_APPROVER` approving auctions in advance and a `AUCTION_LAUNCHER` opening them, optionally providing some amount of additional detail.
+Permissionless execution is available after a delay.

 `AUCTION_APPROVER` is expected to be the timelock of the fast-moving rebalancing governor associated with the Folio.

 `AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig; They can open auctions within the bounds set by governance, hopefully adding basket definition and pricing precision.
 If they are offline the auction can be opened permissionlessly after a preset delay.
-If they are evil, at-best they can deviate trading within the governance-granted range, or prevent a Folio from rebalancing entirely by killing auctions.
-They cannot access the backing directly.
+If they are evil, at-best they can deviate rebalancing within the governance-granted range, or prevent a Folio from rebalancing entirely by repeatedly closing-out auctions.

 ### Architecture